 TOCs are required to provide the Infrastructure Manager with copies of their current environmental policy and environmental management systems.
 A TOC's environmental policy must have due regard to the environmental policy of the Infrastructure Manager and must adopt good industry practice in relation to energy efficiency.
 Further environmental restrictions applicable to HS1 can be found in Part E of the HS1 Network Code.
 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.

-Rolling stock must be configured so that EMC emissions comply with adjacent NRIL and Channel Tunnel requirements as appropriate, as well as those of HS1.
+Rolling stock must be configured so that EMC emissions comply with adjacent NRIL and Eurotunnel requirements as appropriate, as well as those of HS1.